What is Starling Minds & How is it Helping Teachers?

 What is Starling Minds?

-Starling Minds offers the leading scientifically-based mental health platform for educational organizations looking to take a proactive approach to promoting mental well-being in the workplace.
+Starling Minds offers the leading scientifically-based mental health platform for educational organizations looking to take a proactive approach to promote mental well-being in the workplace.
 Our powerful online platform provides the knowledge, tools, and techniques to support, empathize with, and rehabilitate educators who are coping with stress, anxiety, and depression when they need it most — anytime, any place.

-Starling is backed with 5 years of proven-results in improving the mental health and wellness of educators.
+Starling is backed with 5 years of proven results in improving the mental health and wellness of educators.
 Research shows that 86% of teachers will improve their mental health scores after completing Starling Minds’ modules.
 These mental health scores fall into the categories of anxiety, depression, and worry.

 Organizations who choose Starling Minds receive responsive support, periodic reports, and a customized success plan to facilitate healthier and happier teachers both in the classroom and at home.
 Based on statistics, we know that when teachers are more engaged, student performance improves.
 Teachers who use Starling Minds are more resilient and better equipped in the face of adversity, resulting in more confident leadership, stronger teams, and greater productivity.